Cat Teeth Cleaning in Grapevine & Lewisville

 Cats and dogs have their share of differences, but they can both experience periodontal disease and tooth fractures.
 However, cats are also susceptible to painful conditions such as tooth resorption and stomatitis, which can often go unnoticed until the symptoms become severe.
 Cats can experience pain as we do but evolved to hide their pain for survival purposes.
 Noticing pain in your cat can be difficult and result in periodontal disease or other oral problems worsening over time.
-That's why we offer advanced cat dentistry in addition to our other high-quality dental services to the Dallas-Fort Worth area.
+That's why we offer advanced cat teeth cleaning services in addition to our other high-quality dental services to Grapevine and Lewisville, TX.

 Tooth resorption affects 60-70% of all mature cats.
 Resorption starts on the tooth’s surface (enamel) or on the cementum (tooth root enamel).
 For reasons unknown, tiny cells called odontoclasts attack the tooth, causing it to slowly disintegrate.
 The resulting lesions cause severe pain as they spread to the tooth’s inner layers.
 Additionally, any bacteria in the mouth will be able to access the bloodstream through these lesions and infect the heart, liver and/or kidneys.